 “Everybody has assigned areas, and whether it's in the administration building, which is one of my areas, emergency department, ground floor, environmental services, food services, we make pastoral rounds, informally walk through, check in, people approach us, so it's a ministry of presence as opposed to more scheduled appointment, formal stuff.
 We do that primarily through rounds of team leaders or nurse managers or department heads, knowing issues that are going on in their department.
 That can lead to a meeting, or a one-on-one counseling, or whatever, referrals, that sort of thing.
 [Spencer, Lines 88-96]

-Spencer is explaining the reality of having set responsibilities battle against the reality of what happens each day.
-Although chaplains may have an idea of what needs to be done, it is not guaranteed that they will be able to complete the list of things to do.
-Instead, they use their meetings to talk about things that have happened and how it can be improved.
-This is something common to chaplains that work in hospitals that have a staff of chaplains.
+Spencer is explaining how set responsibilities battle against the reality of what happens each day.
+Although chaplains may have an idea of what needs to be completed, the time needed to finish a “to-do” list varies.
+They must handle their own work responsibilities when others do not need them.
+Often, the required amount of time does not exist in a given day because they have to be present in the moment for those who need them.
+Formal meetings are the one exception where they have dedicated, set-aside time to talk with others about what is happening in the hospital and how to improve operations.
+While formal meetings are more common when there is a chaplain staff, the idea of being present for others appears in all different types of hospitals.

-Richard provides an interesting perspective as a chaplain to those in an ER section of the hospital.
+Uncertainty, typically more pronounced in an emergency, occurs because the department functions in a world of uncertainty about when the next injured or ill person will walk through the door.
+Yet, Richard provides an interesting perspective that echoes this notion of being present in the moment.
 He explains the challenges of switching roles when dealing with multiple people in a busy, and sometimes crowded, environment.

 “So, Monday night I was called in.
 Our ER was swamped.
 They were on diversion; could not take any more patients in.
 Waiting room full.
 I actually had a lady in there that was a member of my church, you know, and so I was able to go in and visit with her.
 They actually admitted her.
 I was able to take her [inaudible] after they got her in a wheelchair and push her down to Med-Surge, into her room, which helps the nurses because they were busy.
 The ER, like I said, was on diversion.